MiguelAgueda/ICP/README.md

-# icp
+# Coursera Self Driving Cars, ICP Implementation

- An implementation of the ICP algorithm from Coursera Self Driving Cars Course.
+ I have provided an implementation of the ICP algorithm from Coursera Self Driving Cars Course (course 2, module 4, lesson 3).